-Weevils attracted to cut timber areas & lay eggs at base of stumps.
-They reproduce in large numbers.

-Immediate replanting means you are putting the seedlings (500/acre) into a "sea" of weevils.

-Waiting one year allows the insects time to disperse from the area.
+- Weevils attracted to cut timber areas & lay eggs at base of stumps.
+They reproduce in large numbers. - Immediate replanting means you are putting the seedlings (500/acre) into a "sea" of weevils. - Waiting one year allows the insects time to disperse from the area.

-Management
+Weevil Management

-Cultural - alter replanting times
+- Cultural alter replanting times, typically 9-15 months after harvesting.

-Chemical- Insecticides (Pounce)
+- Chemical Insecticides (Pounce permethrin)

-Prior to lifting
+- Prior to lifting

-At time of packing
+- At time of packing

-In the field (spot)
+- In the field (spot)

+- PTM treatments in nursery or field(fiprinol)